-Ever since she left her Oregon and her college boyfriend Winston to move to Washington, she had dated.
+Ever since she left Oregon and her college boyfriend Winston to move back to the East Coast and the District of Columbia, she had dated.
 She liked the company of men, but she had not been prepared for Washington, DC men: the usual cast of Congressional staffers and NGO do-gooders.
 She had dated a very nice guy from Colombia who worked as a chef for a few months until she found out that he was married with two kids.
 The nerds didn’t like music.
 The musicians could not appreciate tech.
 She missed the punk rockers she grew up with in New York and the lost-boy artists who surrounded her in Oregon.
 “I’m still not used to the men in Washington,” she had told Olympia.
 “Their idea of adventurous is to switch to a darker shade of gray.”

 Last summer, her mother had signed her up for Date Lab and the editor ignored that she was a colleague, choosing to focus on Silver being the daughter of semi-famous parents.
 On a whim and with the promise of free dinner, she went on the date with Louis.
 He was from New Orleans.
 He carried a gentlemanly air, and at first blush, she thought he might be gay.
 On their first date, he wore a seersucker suit with a bowtie.
 He played piano in a jazz band.
 When he finished law school, he wanted to return to New Orleans and be a judge.
 His hero was the late Byron “Whizzer” White, who almost won the Heisman Trophy in college, was drafted by the Pittsburgh Pirates in 1938, played professional football for the Detroit Lions, and later served more than 20 years as a U.S. Supreme Court justice.
 Silver had Googled him after the date.